 If you were injured on the job, then you may be able to avoid overwhelming debt by filing a workers’ compensation claim.
 However, this process can be legally complex.
 Sometimes employers argue that workers are not entitled to benefits; other times, insurance companies deny claims.

 If you need help with the claims process, or if your workers’ compensation claim was denied, contact Morris Bart, LTD. A Gulfport accident lawyer can evaluate your injuries and guide you through the claims process.
+If a loved one died in a work-related accident, an Alabama wrongful death attorney can help you seek justice.

 Read on to learn more about the workers’ compensation claims process in Mississippi: